Ortovoxx/BritishNationalCipherChallenge/2019/README.md

 The parts and their titles:

-    0 (introduction, not encrypted)    Harry Returns
+    0 (introduction, not encrypted)    Harry returns

-    1A (practice)                      Bug Hunting
+    1A (practice)                      Bug hunting
-    1B (practice)                      Collision Course
+    1B (practice)                      Collision course

-    2A (practice)                      Snooping Around
+    2A (practice)                      Snooping around
-    2B (practice)                      A Change of Course
+    2B (practice)                      A change of course

-    3A (practice)                      Alarm Bells Ring
+    3A (practice)                      Alarm bells ring
-    3B (practice)                      Treading Softly
+    3B (practice)                      Treading softly

-    4A                                 A Narrow Escape
+    4A                                 A narrow escape
-    4B                                 Separation Anxiety
+    4B                                 Separation anxiety

     5A                                 Wanted ...
-    5B                                 The Leak
+    5B                                 The leak

-    6A
+    6A                                 A conspiracy, really?
-    6B
+    6B                                 Comrades

     7A
     7B